 Here are my top 8 tips for goal setting and succeeding:

-If you want to succeed at something like improving your diet and physique for the long term, then, in my opinion, the desire for it must come from within not from the pressure of the outside world.
+1. Know the difference between intrinsic motivation vs extrinsic motivationA study done at West Point, US Military Academy, (7) tested cadets motivations and showed that the cadets who had higher intrinsic motivation, were driven from within and more likely to succeed than those who wanted to graduate for extrinsic reasons, like making money or making their parents proud.If you want to succeed at something like improving your diet and physique for the long term, then, in my opinion, the desire for it must come from within not from the pressure of the outside world.
 External rewards aren't always strong enough to make us change ourselves, so when it comes to weight loss, reducing your weight on the scale is external motivation whereas looking to an intrinsic reason would be to become a better person or role model, improving your health to live longer or become more confident in your body.

 When people focus 100% on external cues like the scales or the mirror, they can end up doing idiotic things that backfire and cause them to chuck in the towel.
 I am by no means saying external motivation is useless as it definitely isn’t!
 How often have you looked in the mirror and thought ‘Hell yeah’ which has driven you more, but only relying on external motivation can have it’s drawbacks, when you do not see what you want.